officelearn/azure-docs.sv-se/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 ---
 title: 'Snabbstart: Skapa en Standard Load Balancer – Azure-portalen'
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Den här snabb starten visar hur du skapar en Standard Load Balancer med hjälp av Azure Portal.
+description: This quickstart shows how to create a Standard Load Balancer by using the Azure portal.
 services: load-balancer
 documentationcenter: na
 author: asudbring